6.3 Borrowing and References

 6.3.3 Why These Rules?

-These rules prevent data races and ensure memory safety without a garbage collector.
-By enforcing them at compile time, Rust eliminates entire classes of runtime errors common in C.
+They prevent data races and guarantee memory safety without a garbage collector.
+The compiler enforces them at compile time, ensuring there is no risk of data corruption or undefined behavior.

 Comparison with C